across the world

 1. Three Core Responsibilities

-- Reconcile cash with receipts: Checking in with your cash flow frequently will prevent large cash shortages since you will be able to track right away if there’s any discrepancy from the supposed cash to the receipt and book tally.
-This way, too, you will be able to recognize indicators of thefts, especially if it’s done gradually.
+- Reconcile cash with receipts: Checking in with your cash flow frequently will prevent large cash shortages.
+It enables you to keep track right away if there’s any discrepancy.
+It will ensure accuracy in the supposed cash to the receipt and book tally.
+This way, too, you can recognize indicators of thefts, especially if it’s done gradually.

-- Record all transactions done: Whether it’s a cash or check deposit or withdrawal, it’s essential that you keep an updated business account with your daily bank transactions, as this can be your guide should any glitch happen to the bank’s system.
+- Record all transactions done: Whether it’s a cash, check deposit, or withdrawal, keep an updated business account with your daily transactions.
+It is crucial for long-term guidance during glitches in the bank system.
 Also, doing this daily will remind you of your dues and receivables as well.

 - Categorize expenses: You should know where you are spending all the money, and doing this is more accessible nowadays that there are a dozen expense tracking apps available for free.
 Your expenses are part of your daily operating cash flow, and you must know where all those expenses are allocated.